Niceboy0829/Staking-DApp/README.md

 This application and its code is NOT free to use, modify or resale.
 By using it you agree to not violate Plagiarism and Copyright Infringment

-In order to use application code for modification or on own projects please contact info@ibnz.co.uk to obtain full licence.

 -